petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ![Commonly used search terms are presented over a period time.](./sites-dashboard/images/05.png)

 Note that the Search Terms panel is based on the search query parameters that can be customized in settings.
+To view the full list of interest topics, click *All Search Terms* at the bottom of the panel.
+Alternatively, click the *Search Terms* tab at the top of the screen.

 To view the full list of interest topics, click *All Interests* at the bottom of the panel.
 Alternatively, click the *Interests* tab at the top of the screen.